aunovis/secure_sum/README.md

 secure_sum example_metrics.toml https://github.com/aunovis/secure_sum
 ```
 The URL has to start with `https://` or `http://`, otherwise Secure Sum will look for a lokal file.

+## Known Issues

+### 401 Bad Credentials

+When running Secure Sum you may encounter the error message "repo unreachable: GET <URL>: 401 Bad Credentials".
+This error originates from the GitHub API.
+Scorecard requires you to have a personal access token (PAT) for the GitHub API.
+Possible causes for this error message are:
+- You do not have a PAT.
+Follow the [setup section](#setup) to create one.
+- Your PAT expired.
+- The email stored in your PAT does not correspond to the one in your `~/.gitconfig`.
+A solution is offered at the end of [ossf/scorecard#2559](https://github.com/ossf/scorecard/issues/2559).